 The next day, drain the cranberries and toss them with larger grained sugar until they are well coated.
 I only use a scoop of sugar at a time, and small batches of cranberries, so the sugar doesn't get too damp.
 Place the coated cranberries on a baking sheet to dry for a few hours.

 Do a second toss with the regular granulated sugar, this typically takes care of any sticky spots on the cranberries.
-Let dry another hour.
+Let dry another hour or so.

 Makes 2 cups of sparkling cranberries.